jonwalch/ico-and-liquidity-pool/README.md

 # LP Project

-I wrote these two project as part of the Macro Smart Contract Security Engineering Fellowship. https://0xmacro.com/engineering-fellowship
+I wrote these two projects as part of the Macro Smart Contract Security Engineering Fellowship. https://0xmacro.com/engineering-fellowship
 I combined the two for convenience.

 ## Technical Spec